Bill de Blasio: Education

 As public advocate, de Blasio repeatedly criticized Bloomberg's education policies.
 He called for Cathie Black, Bloomberg's nominee for New York City Schools Chancellor, to take part in public forums and criticized her for sending her own children to private schools.
 In March 2010, he spoke against an MTA proposal to eliminate free MetroCards for students, arguing the measure would take a significant toll on school attendance.
 Three months later, he voiced opposition to the mayor's proposed budget containing more than $34 million in cuts to childcare services.
 In June 2011, de Blasio outlined a plan to improve the process of school co-location, by which multiple schools are housed in one building.
 His study found community input was often ignored by the city's Department of Education, resulting in top-down decisions made without sufficient regard for negative impacts.
 He outlined eight solutions to improve the process and incorporate community opinion into the decision-making process.
-The same month, he also criticized a Bloomberg administration proposal to lay off more than 4,600 teachers to balance the city's budget; de Blasio organized parents and communities against the proposed cuts and staged a last-minute call-a-thon.
+In the same month, he criticized a Bloomberg administration proposal to lay off more than 4,600 teachers to balance the city's budget; de Blasio organized parents and communities against the proposed cuts and staged a last-minute call-a-thon.
 Bloomberg restored the funding, agreeing to find savings elsewhere in the budget.